marbl/metAMOS/README.md

 MetAMOS allows new tools to be added to the ASSEMBLE and ANNOTATE steps without requiring code changes.
 The addition of a tool is a three-step process.

 ###### 1) Add the tool name under metAMOS/Utilities/\<STEPNAME\>.generic.
 For example. if you want to add a new assembler, you would modify ASSEMBLE.generic.
 This file contains one tool name per line.
-The tool name is arbitrary text and will be used by metAMOS to look up detailed configuration.
+The tool name is arbitrary text and will be used by MetAMOS to look up detailed configuration.
 The current ASSEMBLE.generic looks like:
 ```
 % cat Utilities/config/ASSEMBLE.generic
 abyss